Conductor/api-examples/README.md

 # api-examples

-The aim of this project is to stream data from the COnductor API endpoints and write the data to the local database.
+The aim of this project is to stream data from the Conductor API endpoints and write the data to the local database.